AnirudhBadri/corda/docs/source/hello-world-flow.rst

             final SignedTransaction partSignedTx = getServiceHub().signInitialTransaction(txBuilder);
         }

-``ServiceHub.signInitialTransaction`` returns a ``SignedTransaction`` - an object that pairs the contents of a transaction with a list of signatures over the transaction.
+The call to ``ServiceHub.signInitialTransaction`` returns a ``SignedTransaction`` - an object that pairs the transaction itself with a list of signatures over that transaction.

 We can now safely send the builder to our counterparty.
 If the counterparty tries to modify the transaction, the transaction's hash will change, our digital signature will no longer be valid, and the transaction will not be accepted